-Vistas from the site would be afforded from the north west (west side of Orchards) to the west across farmland and over the Dart valley to the AONB and from the south west of the site, at a point on the loop road between Nords and Walks, looking out to medium and far distant views of rolling landscape of the AONB along the River Dart.
+Vistas from the site would be afforded from the north west (west side of Orchards) to the west across farmland and over the Dart valley to the AONB and from the south west of the site, at a point on the loop road between Nords and a point on the loop road between Nords and a point on the loop road between Nords and a point on the loop road between Nords and a point on the loop road between Nords and a point on the loop road between Nords and a point on the loop road between Nords and a point on the loop road between Nords and a point on the loop road between Nords and a point on the loop road between Nords and point on the loop road between Nor of rolling landscape of the AONB along the River Dart.
 These points are both along the Countryside Access Route.